 - LIB 201 Diversity in the United States

-- US 300 Interdisciplinary Research Methods (also serves as B.S. cognate course)
+- LIB 301 Interdisciplinary Research Methods (also serves as B.S. cognate course - formerly US 300)

 2. Liberal Studies Integrative Electives.
 All majors are required to select a body of at least three elective courses (9cr).
 Students may select their electives from across the entire Grand Valley curriculum.
 The liberal studies committee recommends that students in the lower levels of study consider structuring their electives as a career component of their study plan, including areas such as business, computer science, and international study.